 This is a big deal.
 In the brain, dopamine delivers messages from one nerve cell to another and shapes our emotional and cognitive functions.
 Failure of the dopamine system to develop properly can lead to various problems and increases the risk for diseases like Parkinson’s and ADHD.

-Mice exposed to the pyrethroid pesticide displayed an array of ADHD symptoms
+Mice exposed to the pyrethroid conventional pesticide displayed an array of ADHD symptoms

-Kids with higher pesticide levels in their urine were more likely to have an ADHD diagnosis
+Kids with higher conventional pesticide levels in their urine were more likely to have an ADHD diagnosis

 So, what does it all mean?
-Chemical pesticides like pyrethroids are inherently toxic.
+Conventional pesticides like pyrethroids are inherently toxic.
 We’re seeing more and more of the negative consequences of using too many of them too carelessly.
 Now we know better – and we can do better.
-It starts with educating ourselves on issues that are affecting our families’ well-being and leads to us finding better, safer solutions like the ones we’re touting every day at Wondercide.
+It starts with educating ourselves on issues that are affecting our families’ well-being and leads to us finding safe solutions like the ones we’re touting every day at Wondercide.